zoubinirani/book-review-website-cs50w/README.md

 To use the website, you first need to register, then login, and then search for a book (either by ISBN, author, or tile).
 The website also has api access (found via: '/api/<isbn>')

 The main application is application.py.
 Furthermore, the html/css templates can be found in the 'templates' folder.

-Please note, there are additional libraries used in this project, such as 'passlib.hash'.